-Occupation: Teacher, and Independent Contractor in the fields of Law, Business Administration, Public Speaking, Education, Accounting, Political Science, and/or Journalism.
+Occupation: Teacher, and Independent Contractor in the fields of Law, Translation, Business Administration, Public Speaking, Education, Accounting, Political Science, and/or Journalism.

 Short Notes: I am always glad to talk to my readers, as they often provide me with inspiration to keep writing.
 In order to contact me, please seek the Contact Information section at the bottom of the profile.
 Please note, however, that I am erratically online, so the best way to let me know whether or not you're adding me to an IM messenger would be to PM me via FF.net or leave it in a review.

 I am also now posting original fiction on FictionPress and Wattpad under the same pen name!
 Yay!

 Views on Shipping: I am not what most would call a "shipper" in that I do not believe in the childish notion of upholding the sanctity of one -fictional- pairing over another, but I will admit that I do believe that certain pairings seem to hold better chemistry with each other, and I will often stick to these pairings when choosing stories to read, unless I've been utterly taken in by the writing (which does happen, frequently).
 My preferences are the following:

 Favorite Character: Ginny Weasley (by far and large)